 If you don't know the history of the Catacombs, in the late 18th century Paris' cemeteries were overflowing and there was an overwhelming need to find a solution.
 Literally, cemeteries were collapsing!
 So, they moved the bodies from the cemeteries into a large network of tunnels under the city, filling it over time with the remains of millions of Parisians - over 6 million of them actually.

-Journeying deep below the surface of the city, the Catacombs are cold and dark.
+Journeying deep below the surface of the city in Paris underground, the Catacombs are cold and dark.
 Skulls and bones line every wall, arranged into decorative displays of "art".
 There's something so dark about just how many skeletons there are down there, all anonymous.
 You have to wonder who's bones you're looking at and what their stories were.
 In death, everyone is equal in the Catacombs.

 I find that there's something deeply ironic about the fact that Paris, the City of Love and City of Lights, has such a dark history just below the surface.
 It's no wonder the Catacombs were the setting for a horror movie, As Above, So Below - it really does feel like the entrance to the Underworld down there.
 I always recommend that any visitor to Paris experiences the Catacombs for themselves to see a different side of Paris.
 I found my visit there to be both creepy and fascinating, and overall, it makes for a very macabre and eerie experience.